OWASP/www-project-developer-guide/draft/04-foundations/03-security-principles.md

 ### 4.3 Principles of security

-This section is a very brief introduction to some concepts used within the software security domain, and these may not be familiar to many application developers.
+This section is a very brief introduction to some concepts used within the software security domain, as these may not be familiar to many application developers.
 The OWASP [Cheat Sheet Series][cheat] provides more in depth explanations for these security principles, see the further reading at the end of this section.